-Nevertheless, I continued to study Russian, I just changed my goals.
-As my Russian-speaking daugher put it "Mom. you are never going to learn this language perfectly.
-You just want to make Russia less opaque."
-Less opaque.
-Those were the magic works that kept me listening to my tapes and filling in my workbook.
-The class moved from the university's extension campus to the teacher's bonne next to Holy Trinity Catherlas, San Frantslov's oldest Russian Orthodox church.
-We drank tea and administ head of the class of the season of the class and season or thodox church. inired his array of icons and painted Easter eggs.
-In this informal setting, we no longer had written tests and our homework was corrected but not graded.
+Nevertheless, I continued to study Russian, 1 just changed my goals.
+As my Russian speaking daugher put it: "Mon. you are never going to learn this language perfectly.
+You just want to make Russia less opaque." - Less opaque.
+Those were the magic words that kept me listening to my tapes and filling in my workhole.
+The class moved filling in my workhole.
+The class moved from the university's extension campus to the teacher's home next to Holy Trinity Cathedral.
+San Francisco's oldest Russian Orthodox church.
+We drank ten and adto speak a foreign language was perfectly.
+I feel a quite disgusting friscon of pride when French people ask me if I teach Frenchor if I'm from another French-speaking country Clearly, no Russian was going to mistake my Slavic muterings for the real thing If there was little exterior pressure to excel, there was still the matter of self-respect.
+I am a language snob, who for years believed that the only acceptable way mired his array of icons and painted Easter eggs.
+In this informal setting, we no longer had written tests and our homework was